eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Relying Party authentication failure.
 If this verification succeeds, the Wallet Unit displays to the User the name of the intermediary when asking for User approval to present the requested attributes.
+5. When a Wallet Unit presents a PID or attestation to the intermediary, the intermediary verifies the authenticity of the PID or attestation, its revocation status, device binding, and User binding, as well as any combined presentation of attributes, if applicable, if it has agreed to do so with the Relying Party.
+Also, the intermediary may need to verify the authenticity of the Wallet Unit and its revocation status.
+(Note that a Relying Party is not obliged to carry out all of these verifications.
+Therefore, the intermediary and any Relying Party using its services must agree on what verifications the intermediary will carry out.)
-5. The intermediary forwards the User attributes it obtained from the Wallet Unit to the 'end' Relying Party.
+6. If these verifications are successful, the intermediary forwards the User attributes it obtained from the Wallet Unit to the 'end' Relying Party.
 There must be an interface between an intermediary and a Relying Party, over which the 'end' Relying Party can request the intermediary to request some User attributes from a Wallet Unit and that the intermediary uses to send back the attribute values presented by the Wallet Unit.
 However, specifying this interface or the (security) requirements with which it needs to comply, is out of scope of the ARF.
 In particular, it is not required that the User attributes are end-to-end encrypted between the Wallet Unit and the 'end' Relying Party, such that an intermediary would not be able to see them.
+7. The intermediary deletes any PIDs, attestations, or WUAs it obtained from the Wallet Unit, including any User attributes, immediately after it has sent the User attributes to the Relying Party.
+If the intermediary does not send any User attributes to the Relying Party, for example because one of the verifications in the previous step failed, the intermediary deletes the PIDs, attestations, or WUAs immediately after it has completed all necessary verifications.

 Note that this approach implies that an intermediary (if it is acting only as an intermediary, and never as an 'end' Relying Party in its own right) will not